Close

 4. Ghee – Symbolises Victory and Intellect

-Ghee made from cow’s milk contains butyric acid which detoxifies our bodies, improves bowel health, and has anti-inflammatory properties.
-It is also rich in nutrients like fat-soluble vitamins A, D, E, and K, and Omega-3 and Omega-9 essential fatty acids.
-Ghee from cows has properties which help in improving skin complexion and is beneficial for the eyes, heart, and the throat.
-It increases memory, intelligence, and also promotes emotional balance.
+Ghee made from cow’s milk contains butyric acid, which detoxifies our bodies, improves bowel health, and has anti-inflammatory properties.
+It is also rich in nutrients like fat-soluble vitamins A, D, E, and K and Omega-3 and Omega-9 essential fatty acids.
+Ghee from cows has properties that help improve skin complexion and are beneficial for the eyes, heart, and throat.
+It increases memory and intelligence and also promotes emotional balance (4).

 Ghee - Symbolises Victory and Intellect